lamberta/devkit-doc/api/animate.md

 ### animator.clear ()
 1. Return: `{this}`

-Clears the animations currently scheduled.
+Clears the animation frames currently scheduled.
 This will stop the animation immediately, without completing the animation.

 ~~~
 var myAnimation = animate(view).now({